JesseJestem/Hybrid-handwriting-recognition/README.md

 ## Current Stage

-The project is currently in preparing dataset and pipeline building stage.
+The project is currently in creating first hybrid moded stage.

 The application allows the user to: